gvwilson/thirdbit/about/index.md

 I left academia in 2010
-and spent the next seven years building [Software Carpentry](https://carpentries.org) into a worldwide volunteer organization that helps thousands of researchers every year.
+and spent the next seven years building [Software Carpentry](https://carpentries.org) into a worldwide volunteer organization that teaches basic computing skills to thousands of researchers every year.
 Somewhere in there I found time to edit
 [a book on evidence-based software engineering](http://www.amazon.com/Making-Software-Really-Works-Believe/dp/0596808321/) and a multi-volume series called [*The Architecture of Open Source Applications*](http://aosabook.org).